OSGeo/gdal/doc/source/user/configoptions.rst

       handling filenames on Windows and might be appropriate for applications that treat filenames as being in the local encoding.

+-  .. config:: GDAL_MAX_BAND_COUNT
+      :choices: <integer>
+      :default: 65536

+      Defines the maximum number of bands to read from a single dataset.

 -  .. config:: GDAL_XML_VALIDATION
       :choices: YES, NO
       :default: YES